-Robinsons Bungalows is situated further up into the hills.
-This provides you with an amazing view of the beach and waters in front of you.
+Robinson Bungalows is situated further up into the hills.
+This provides you with an amazing view of the beach and the waters in front of you.
 The bungalows are varied.
 You’ll find some very basic accommodation and some more fancy ones too.
 Prices are similar to Sunboo.

-If you don’t decide to stay at Robinsons Bungalows, be sure to venture up there to see the view or simply try out its delicious kitchen.
+If you don’t decide to stay at Robinson Bungalows, venture up there to see the view or simply try out its delicious kitchen.

 Lastly, there’s the famous Dive Shop hostel for all you wild backpackers out there.
 This place is located right at the entrance of the jungle path that connects this secluded beach to all the others on the island.

 Like Huba Huba, this hostel has a really cool, relaxed atmosphere, as well as a cocktail bar.
-You can also organise a scuba diving or snorkeling trip through the hostel as well.
+You can also organise a scuba diving or snorkelling trip through the hostel as well.

 Location #4: Lazy Beach for its immaculate white sands and laid-back vibe

-Listed in National Geographic’s top 21 list of beaches, Lazy Beach is a stunning location on the lower west of the island.
+National Geographic named Lazy Beach one of its 21 best beaches in the world in 2017.
+It is a stunning spot on the lower west of the island.

 It’s incredibly picturesque and worthy of a photo for your Instagram feed.